This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 More About Autism

-According to the National Institute of Neurological Disorders and Stroke (NINDS), autism is a general term for a “group of complex neurodevelopmental disorders” distinguished by certain behaviors and repetitive patterns that generally manifest during early childhood.
+According to the U.S. National Institutes of Health, autism is a general term for a “group of complex neurodevelopmental disorders” distinguished by certain behaviors and repetitive patterns that generally manifest during early childhood.

 In the past, autism was categorized into three types, which included: